SECTIONS / CLASSES

 THE FOLLOWING TROPHY WILL BE AWARDED:

-A Perpetual Silver Challenge Cup presented by Maj.
-Gen CH Boucher for the Best Exhibit in Section C
+The Maj.
+Gen C H Boucher Challenge Cup for the Best Exhibit in Section C

 300 Three tomatoes